 A family crisis can include situations involving the team member, their spouse or partner (as recognized under state law in the state of their legal residence), children or their legal dependent(s), or a parent for whom they are the primary caregiver.

 Applications to the Fund must have a documented emergency situation that has caused a financial hardship.
 Applicants must have exhausted all other means of obtaining financial assistance for the situation.
 The crisis situation must be an event beyond the team member’s control.
-Examples could include fire, natural disaster such as flood or hurricane, theft or loss of essential property or primary residence, death within the immediate family, accident, illness, disability, etc.
+Examples could include fire, natural disaster such as flood or hurricane, loss of essential property or primary residence due to fire, flood or natural disaster, death within the immediate family, catastrophic accident, illness, disability, etc.

-Situations that are not eligible for consideration could include debt consolidation, litigation, poor financial planning, non-essential items (e.g., cable TV, cell phones, credit card payments, etc.), general dentistry, bail, garnishments, travel expenses for funerals, child care, or other expenses deriving from non-emergency situations.
+Situations that are not eligible for consideration could include debt consolidation, litigation, poor financial planning, non-essential items (e.g., cable TV, cell phones, credit card payments, or other reoccurring monthly bills, etc.), general dentistry, bail, garnishments, travel expenses for funerals, child care, car repairs, rent payments, or other expenses deriving from non-emergency situations.
 Ultimately, the determination of whether something qualifies as an emergency for consideration under the Fund is within the sole and absolute discretion of the Committee.

 Team members are required to submit an application found on the TMX Success Portal which identifies the emergency situation, as well as other options that have been considered to meet financial needs, and appropriate documentation to verify need to the Human Resources Department at TMXCares@titlemax.com.
 Submission of an application is not a guarantee that the Fund can or will be able to provide assistance.